-- second line – principes
+- second line – principes;

-At this point, the legion presented a solid, strong battle line ready to fight.
-When the opponent approached hastati they charged.
-When they lost to the enemy, the posterior centurii returned to its previous position, creating loopholes.
-At that time, tired manipulations of hastati withdrew through the gaps for principes.
-When the first row was hidden behind the second, principes formed, according to an earlier procedure, one strong battle line that charged the enemy.
-The situation repeated itself, when the second line was losing, which was rare, then the triaria intervened.
-This situation was described as: “The triars have been used” (res ad triaros redit).
-When even triaria did not defeat the enemy army, the system allowed to safely leave the battlefield of the entire army.
+At this point, the legion presented a solid, strong battle line ready to engage.
+As the enemy approached, the hastati charged.
+When losing to the enemy, the posterior of the century would return to its previous position, creating gaps.
+Then the tired maniples of hastati retreated through the gaps behind principes.
+With the first row hidden behind the second, principes formed one strong battle line following an earlier procedure that charged the enemy.
+The situation was repeated when the second line was losing, which was rare, and then there was a triarii intervention.
+This situation was described as: “It has come to the Triarii” (res ad triaros redit).
+When even triarii did not defeat the enemy army, the system allowed the entire army to leave the battlefield safely.